chesahkalu/lab-agile-planning/README.md

   of the stories can be achieved within the sprint duration.
 This total points should be limited to "Team Velocity"(Velocity is the number of story points that a team can execute in a single sprint).
 This     could have been determined through various factors such as the team's history, experience and skills.
 - Now to execute:
   * team member should take the next item highest on priority on the sprint backlog, inspect the story and if it is one they can work on, assign it to themselves or to someone else.
-  * Move the aasinged story to in-process and start working on it.
+  * Move the asinged story to in-process and start working on it.
 Normally by creating a branch of the master on github to work on your code.
   * No one should work on two things at the same time
   * Once you finish working on the story, make a pull request to merge your code into the master branch.
 Move your story from In Progress to Review/QA for team mates to inspect your work.
   * While waiting for a review, you can start working on another story.
 Make sure that you have the skills to implement it, assign it to yourself, and move it to In Progress.